 Phyl Newbeck and Bryan Harrington recently completed our self guided Matterhorn Trek in the Alps of Switzerland and Italy and sent us these photos.

-Hiking The Matterhorn
+Hiking Near The Matterhorn

 Their trek began in the village of Cervinia, Italy.
 Cervinia sits beneath the Italian face of the Matterhorn.
 In Italy, it is known as Cervino.
 From this angle, the Matterhorn looks like a far less intimidating mountain.
 Historically, expeditions to the summit first began from Cervinia.
 Eventually, mountaineers discovered the Swiss route had much less risk.
 The Swiss mountaineers based out of Zermatt won the heated race to the summit.